 - Walking in circles

 If you see any of these signs in your dog, it is time to call the veterinarian for an examination and possible treatment plan.

 Causes Of Ear Infections In Dogs

-Ear infections are more common in dogs that have certain types of ears.
-They can be seen much more often in the floppy-eared breeds such as Basset Hounds and Cocker Spaniels, but it is also diagnosed frequently in types like Schnauzers and Miniature Poodles because they have hairy inner ear flaps.
+Ear infections are more common in dogs who have certain types of ears.
+They can be seen much more often in the floppy-eared breeds such as Basset Hounds and Cocker Spaniels, but they’re also diagnosed frequently in types like Schnauzers and Miniature Poodles because they have hairy inner ear flaps.

 Diagnosis And Treatment For Ear Infections In Dogs

-If your doctor finds a foreign substance, a tick, or a buildup of some sort inside the ear canal, he will probably sedate your dog to remove the object or substance and give the ear a thorough cleansing.
+If your vet finds a foreign substance, a tick, or a buildup of some sort inside the ear canal, they will probably sedate your dog to remove the object or substance and give the ear a thorough cleansing.

 Recovery From Ear Infections In Dogs